JvanDooren/Robotis_Mini_ROS/README.md

 	Eventually I found an image made by Ubiquity Robotics which is based on Ubuntu 16.04 and has ROS Kinetic pre-installed + it runs on the Pi 4B!**
 	* [ROS Kinetic (desktop-full)](http://wiki.ros.org/kinetic)
 	**!
 ROS Kinetic has been chosen because it's the most used version of ROS !**
+* This project is a fork from the great work of [Roberto Martín Martín](https://github.com/roberto-martinmartin/robotis_mini).

 </details>

 ## 3D Printing